ben-ng/stratosphere/Readme.md

       // When true, will disable Stratosphere, passing all requests straight to the app.
 Default: false.
     , disable: false

+      // When true, will not empty the root asset directory on initialization.
+Default: false.
+    , noFlush: false

+      // Used to override manifest defaults.
+Default: {}.
+    , manifestOpts: {version: '1.0.0'}
     }

 // Stratosphere wraps your request handler using the rules in your manifest
-// The callback is optional, and will be called if preload == true when preloading is complete var wrappedApp = stratosphere(app, opts, function (err) {
+// The callback is optional, and will be called if preload == true when preloading is complete var instance = stratosphere(app, opts, function (err, assets) {
                     if(err)
                       console.error(err)
                     else
                       console.log('Preloading complete')

+                    // assets is an object containing the preloaded assets
+                    // {'route/1': 'asset data', 'route/2': 'dat'} etc...
                   })

-// Create your server as usual.
-Stratosphere will intercept requests for your assets and serve them from disk. server = http.createServer(wrappedApp).listen(process.env.PORT)
+// If your `app` argument was a server, the `intercept` method will modify its `request` listeners
+// to respond with cached data from the filesystem when possible, and return the same server instance.intercept().listen(8080)

+// If your `app` argument was a request handler, the `intercept` method will create a new handler
+// function and return it.
+http.createServer(instance.intercept()).listen(8080)
 ```

 ## The Assets File